 - Name of your doctor and treatment center

-- Any medicine you are taking (cancer medicines and other medicines, including over-the-counter drugs).
+- Any medicine you’re taking ( cancer medicines and other medicines, including over-the-counter drugs).
 If you don’t know names, describe it by color; size; shape; shot, pill or in a bag; how often you take it; etc.

-Q. What if I am taking pain medicine or medicine for depression?
+Q. What if I’m taking pain medicine or medicine for depression?

-A: If you stop taking some pain and depression medicines all at once, it can cause problems.
+A: If you stop taking some pain medicines or depression medicines all at once, it can cause problems.
 When you contact your doctor, a new doctor, or a pharmacy about getting your cancer medicines, be sure to ask about your pain and/or depression medicines, too.
-Be ready to tell them if you are still taking them, have cut down on how much you are taking, or have run out of pain and/or depression medicine.
+Be ready to tell them if you are still taking them, have cut down on how much you’re taking, or have run out of pain and/or depression medicine.
 If you have run out, tell them how long you have been without the medicines.
-It is also a good idea to tell the nurse at the shelter, a shelter worker, or a family member or friend that you take these medicines — just in case you have any problems.
+It’s also a good idea to tell the nurse at the shelter, a shelter worker, or a family member or friend that you take these medicines – just in case you do have problems.

 Q. When will I be able to go back to my doctor and treatment center?

-A: If you plan to go back to your previous doctor or treatment center, let the new doctor know that, when possible, you want to go home for further treatment.
-As cancer treatment centers are reopened, the new doctor will let you know when he/she is aware of those openings that affect you.
-Make sure to ask for a copy of your medical records when going back to another treatment center.
-Also, contact your health insurance company to make sure proper steps are taken to ensure you get coverage for the treatments you need.
+A: If you plan to go back to your previous doctor or treatment center, let the new doctor know that, when possible, you want to go home for treatment.
+As cancer treatment centers are reopened, the new doctor can let you know when he/she is aware of the openings that affect you.
+Make sure to ask for a copy of your medical records to take back to your old treatment center.
+Also, contact your health insurance company to make sure proper steps are taken to get coverage for the treatments you need.

 Living conditions and hygiene

-Because you have cancer and may be taking medicines to treat it, you have to be careful to protect yourself from disease and infections.
-Some kinds of cancer and some treatments for cancer can weaken your immune system and make it very easy for you to get infections.
-Other people with cancer may not have this problem.
-Until you hear otherwise from your doctors, it’s a good idea to be as careful as possible.
-The following questions look at things you can do to be safe in a shelter or temporary housing.
+You need to be very careful to protect yourself from illness and infections.
+Some kinds of cancer and cancer treatments can weaken your immune system and make it very easy for you to get infections.
+These questions cover some of the things you can do to be safe in a shelter or short-term housing.

-Q. Should I get immunizations or vaccines that are offered to displaced citizens?
+Q. Should I get immunizations or vaccines that are offered?

-A: If you are in an area where safe water and food may be a problem or injury is a risk due to the natural disaster, you may be asked to take shots for Hepatitis A, Hepatitis B, and Tetanus.
-While these vaccines are safe and may be necessary, you want to make sure the person giving the shots knows you have cancer.
-If at all possible, talk to your doctor or a local doctor before you get any shots.
+A: If you’re in an area where safe water and food may be a problem or injury is a risk due to the natural disaster, you may be asked to get shots for hepatitis A, hepatitis B, the flu, pneumococcus, and tetanus.
+While these vaccines are safe and may be needed, make sure the person giving the shots knows you have cancer and when you last had treatment.
+If you can, talk to your doctor or a local doctor before you get any shots.

-It is very important that you do not let anyone give you a “live” vaccine unless a cancer doctor who knows your medical case says it’s OK.
-Some vaccines that have live virus in them can cause serious problems for you.
-Also, try to avoid close contact with other people who have gotten live virus vaccines.
+It’s very important that you do not let anyone give you a “live” vaccine unless a cancer doctor who knows your medical history says it’s OK.
+Vaccines like the flu nasal spray, varicella zoster (for chickenpox or shingles), measles-mumps-rubella (MMR), and smallpox have live virus in them.
+(Please note, the flu shot is OK, only the nasal spray has live virus in it.)
+Sometimes the live viruses can cause serious problems for people with weak immune systems.
+Also, try to avoid close contact with people who have gotten live virus vaccines.

 Q. What can I do to protect myself from infection and germs?

 - Wash your hands with soap and water as often as possible.
-A good rule of thumb is to wash as long as it takes you to sing “Happy Birthday to You.”
+Keep scrubbing as long as it takes you to sing “Happy Birthday” from beginning to end, twice.

-- If you can't get soap and water, ask for alcohol hand sanitizers and be sure to follow directions on the product.
+- If you can’t get soap and water, ask for alcohol hand sanitizers (that are at least 60% alcohol) and be sure to follow the directions on the product.

-- If there is no safe water or you don’t know if the water is safe, drink only bottled water or boil water for one full minute.
+- If there’s no safe water or you don’t know if the water is safe, drink only bottled water or boil water for one full minute.
 Allow it to cool before drinking.